School disruption, gender biases, costly tuition fees, mental health, new technologies — these are just some of the challenges students face today.

 • A group discussion of diverse young leaders, led by CAMFED CEO and Yidan Prize laureate Angeline Murimirwa, on how students can shape their own futures regardless of their circumstances.

-• Our 2024 laureates, Professor Mark Jordans, Luke Stannard, and Marwa Zahr, from ‘Can’t Wait to Learn’ at War Child Alliance, who will reflect on how children can build foundational skills in conflict-affected, resource-constrained regions.
+• Our 2024 laureates, Professor Mark Jordans, Marwa Zahr, and Luke Stannard, from ‘Can’t Wait to Learn’ at War Child Alliance, who will reflect on how children can build foundational skills in conflict-affected, resource-constrained regions.

 Supporting resilient educators